buchheimt/Movie-Trailer-Website/README.md

 # movie-trailer-website
-A Python program that creates html to display info on an array of movies
+A Python program that creates HTML to display info on an array of movies.